-Visit Historic Places!
+Visit Historic Places

-Find Fruits, Vegan Food, and Seafood!The produce in most markets is usually local and is both organic and regular.
-Farmer’s markets are located in Venice and the surrounding areas of Plaquemines Parish.
-The actual growers often come to the market.
-They can help you choose the best selection for even a vegan main course.
+The produce in most markets is usually local and is both organic and regular.
+Farmer’s markets are located in Venice and the surrounding areas, and the growers often come to the market.

 In addition, citrus fruits grow abundantly.
 Oranges, grapefruits, lemons, and satsumas are all grown commercially.
 The Plaquemines Parish Orange Festival is usually the first full weekend of December in the nearby town of Buras.